owieth/works-sbb/bahnknowhow/bahnknowhow.md

 <h1>Bahnknowhow @ SBB (2020 - 2022)</h1>

 During almost 2 Years, I was one of many core developers building this long anticipated application for saving important company intern knowledge.
-You can imagine this application something like a wiki on steroids :D (including games, quizes & roadmaps)
+You can imagine this application something like a wiki on steroids :D (including games, quizzes & roadmaps)

 <h2>What is Bahnknowhow?</h2>